TruRace gives more runners a meaningful race within the race.

 The basic flow

-From signup to payout
+From signup to season-long competition

 1. Become a member